 About

-Dr. Philip Davis boasts over 40 years of experience in global entrepreneurship, business development, and healthcare.
-He currently serves as an Associate Clinical Professor at the Nell Hodgson Woodruff School of Nursing at Emory University, where he is part of the Adult Gerontology Primary Care faculty.
-His research primarily focuses on the care of older adults in emergency settings, with several published articles in peer-reviewed journals on the topic.
-Additionally, Dr. Davis practices as an associate provider at the Emory University Hospital Emergency Department.
+Dr. Philip Davis brings more than four decades of experience spanning global entrepreneurship, business development, and healthcare.
+He currently serves as an Associate Clinical Professor at the Nell Hodgson Woodruff School of Nursing at Emory University, where he is a member of the Adult-Gerontology Primary Care faculty.
+His scholarly work focuses on the care of older adults in emergency settings, and he has authored multiple peer-reviewed publications in this area.

-Dr. Davis began his career in telecommunications, holding senior management positions in BellSouth International’s finance and information systems divisions.
+Dr. Davis began his professional career in telecommunications, where he held senior leadership roles within BellSouth International’s finance and information systems divisions.
 He later founded The Latitude Group, a global telecommunications consulting firm, which he successfully sold to Intasys Corporation, an international telecommunications software company.
-Under his leadership as president, the company's stock price surged over 3,000%, as he built a strong international reputation for the organization.
-He also served as the United States delegate to the GSM global cellular standards committee, which developed the seamless use of cellphones worldwide.
-As an in demand speaker he has presented at telecommunications and healthcare conferences across the United States, Europe, and Asia.
+He also served as the United States delegate to the GSM global cellular standards committee, contributing to the development of worldwide mobile communication standards.
+An in-demand speaker, Dr. Davis has presented at telecommunications and healthcare conferences throughout the United States, Europe, and Asia.

 Dr. Davis holds a BS in Business Information Systems from the University of South Alabama, an MBA in strategic marketing from Georgia State University, a BSN and MSN from Emory University, and a Doctor of Nursing Practice (DNP) from Vanderbilt University.